styxit/HTPC-Manager/README.md

 - Various fixes
 - Download log
 - Added argsparse (to support python 2.6)
+- And a shit load of other stuff i dont remember

 If you're missing something don't be afraid to make a request :)